 Important: Stamp duty notifications can be amended.
 Before registering any gift deed, verify the current applicable rate with your Sub-Registrar or at revenueharyana.gov.in and jamabandi.nic.in.
 Also ensure the stamp duty value is computed on the higher of declared value or the current circle rate for that locality.

 Exempt gifts (from relatives, on marriage, by inheritance): Report under Schedule EI (Exempt Income).
-This tells the department why you received the amount without paying tax — and protects you from unnecessary notices.
+This tells the Income Tax Department that the amount was received legitimately and explains why no tax was paid.
+It takes two minutes and eliminates future scrutiny risk.

 | Gift | Taxable? | Why |